Hen Party Planning Checklist for Bristol | 2026 Guide

 Send out the final, detailed itinerary to all attendees

-Include timings, addresses, contact numbers, and any special instructions for each activity and meal.
+Include timings, addresses, contact numbers, and meeting points for every activity and meal.

-Highlight key meeting points like the base of Clifton Suspension Bridge for photo ops, or specific Banksy artworks in Stokes Croft.
+Pin meeting spots like Clifton Suspension Bridge for photos or specific Banksy pieces in Stokes Croft.

 Confirm all accommodation bookings one final time